OneNoteDev/OneDriveForBusiness-SetupPowerShellCmdlets/README.md

 ***Output:***

-Hash table with Status and the Failures of User emails separated by commas
+Hash table with Status and the Failures of user emails separated by commas

         Name                           Value
         ----                           -----